anipalur/gce-a-levels-bot/.github/SUPPORT.md

 # Getting Support

-Firstly, thank you for your interest in this project!
+Firstly, thanks for your interest in this project!

 If you're reporting a bug or requesting a new feature, please ensure your request has not been raised before on [GitHub Issues](https://github.com/anipalur/gce-a-levels-bot/issues "Visit the GitHub Issues tab.").
 Duplicate or unrelated issues will be closed.

 > **Note**
-> By participating in our community, you agree to abide by our [Code of Conduct](./CODE_OF_CONDUCT.md "View the Code of Conduct.").
+> By participating in our community, you agree to abide by our [Code of Conduct](../CODE_OF_CONDUCT.md "View the Code of Conduct.").

 ## ❓ Getting Help